MollerVictor/Discord-PUG-Bot-.Net/README.md

 Here you should copy 312576903653490690
 9. Now open cmd in the current folder, and run "dotnet DiscordPugBot.dll"
 10. Done!
 You can now test the bot by writing ".add"
+11. Connect to the MySQL Server with a client, and add maps and gamesmodes rows for the game you are using it for.

 [Discord.Net Repo](https://github.com/RogueException/Discord.Net)